 Time: slow things down or speed things up.
 (Nobody can stop or reverse time, or see the future.)

 The Makers built bots to do everything from cleaning floors to mining the ocean floor.
-Since the Makers disappeared, the bots left behind have improvised repairs however they could to keep themselves going.
+Since they disappeared, the bots have repaired themselves however they can to keep themselves going, and made new bots whenever they can find the right parts.
 The result is that no two bots look or think exactly alike.
 One might have six short legs and a pair of mis-matched claws for arms, while another might use two rotor fans to fly, but have only a single slender manipulator to pick things up.

-Bots have Size and Coordination scores just like living characters, but don’t have Health: they just have Strength instead.
-Their Sight and Hearing scores are 10 by default, but only a few bots have any sense of smell or taste.
+Bots have Size, Fitness, Dexterity, and Intellect scores just like animal characters.
+Their Sight and Hearing scores are Average by default, but only a few bots have any sense of Smell at all.
 (Most regard smell as slightly icky, and would prefer that living creatures didn’t talk about it so much.)

-Madica is a teenage fox girl.
-She’s a bit on the small side, even for her species, but she has worked on her parents’ fishing boat every day since she was a child, so she is quite healthy.
-She has a keen nose, and is also very good with her hands: she’s had a lot of practice tying knots and mending nets, and her mother has taught her a few magic tricks.
-She recently discovered that she can shape water a little bit, and desperately wants to find someone to teach her how to do more.
+Madica is a teenage fox.
+She has worked on her parents’ fishing boat every day since she was a child, so while she’s small, she’s in good health.
+She has a keen nose, and is also very good with her hands: she’s had a lot of practice tying knots and mending nets, and her mother has taught her how to sing.

 Rhymes With Orange was built to clean windows on ultra-tall skyscrapers.
 It has long spidery limbs with suction cups for climbing, but a very small body.
-It also has a storage tank built into its back that can hold up to 5 liters, and has modified the water jets on its arms to squirt almost any kind of liquid.
-Rhymes With Orange’s fractal battery was damaged years ago in an accident that robbed it of most of its memories.
-It can only go 9-10 days without being recharged by another bot, so it is constantly doing odd jobs in exchange for power or gambling to try to win a recharge.
+It also has a 5-liter storage tank built into its back, and has modified the water jets on its arms to squirt almost any kind of liquid.
+Rhymes With Orange’s battery was damaged years ago in an accident that also robbed it of most of its memories.
+It can only go 3-4 days without being recharged by another bot, so it is constantly doing odd jobs in exchange for power or gambling to try to win a recharge.
 (It only cheats when it has to.)